giantswarm/rfc/crossplane/README.md

 ### Stage 3 - Provider Configuration

 Just deploying Providers is not enough for them to be functional.
-They still need to be configured with passwords, secrets, access keys, API keys and the like.
-Each Provider comes with their own configuration CRD, usually `providerconfigs.<provider-name>.crossplane.io`.
+They still need to be configured with passwords, secrets, access keys, API keys, and the like.
+Each Provider comes with its configuration CRD, usually `providerconfigs.<provider-name>.crossplane.io`.

-For example, AWS provider will require a `ProviderConfig` similar to the one below to be able to perform reconciliation. `crossplane-system/aws-creds` Secret should contain AWS Access Key.
+For example, the AWS provider will require a `ProviderConfig` similar to the one below to be able to perform reconciliation. `crossplane-system/aws-creds` The Secret should contain AWS Access Key.

 ```yaml
 apiVersion: aws.crossplane.io/v1beta1